htetthu-aung/Face-Recognition-with-SVM/README.md

 # Face-Recognition-with-SVM

-This is the face recognition with SVM
+This is the face recognition system with Support Vector Machine(SVM)